Skip to main content

 Biography

-Her research interests focus on the relationship between culture and power, which she has explored from a number of angles, including: the impact of cultural elites on policy-making, the effect of charismatic leaders on the arts, the role of cultural heritage within conflict and warfare, cultural genocide, the role of cultural policy in social justice and democracy, and the use of soft power in a new era of globalisation.
+Her research expertise focuses on the relationship between culture and power, which she has explored from a number of angles, including: the impact of cultural elites on policy-making; the deployment of culture by authoritarian states; the effect of charismatic leaders on the arts; the role of cultural heritage within conflict and warfare; the role of former political prisoners in cultural tourism; the use of the arts as a tool of cultural diplomacy; the role of cultural policy in social justice and democracy; the use of soft power in a new era of globalisation; abusive leadership in the arts; and the use of culture in genocide.

 Research Interests and PhD Supervision